 (a) attend for and participate in a consultation in person;

-(b) participate in a consultation by telephone.
+(b) participate in a consultation by telephone or by video.

 (2) Subject to paragraph (3), where [the claimant] fails without good reason to attend for or participate in a consultation referred to in paragraph (1), a negative determination must be made.

 (3) Paragraph (2) does not apply unless -

 (a) written notice of the date, time and, where applicable, place for, the consultation is sent to [the claimant] at least 7 days in advance; or